Hearing

 Audiology

-If hearing loss is identified, arrangements are made to refer the infant for a medical assessment.
+If a hearing difference is identified, arrangements are made to refer the infant for a medical assessment.

 Family Support Services

-Some children will require help to properly develop their communication skills.
-Depending on their degree of hearing loss, auditory skills and the communication style chosen by their parents, children may be eligible to access services through the Preschool Speech and Language program, auditory-verbal therapy or an American Sign Language and Literacy Consultant.
+Some children will require help to properly develop their language skills.
+Depending on their hearing levels, auditory skills and the language pathway chosen by their parents, children may be eligible to access services through the Preschool Speech and Language program, auditory-verbal therapy or an American Sign Language and Literacy Consultant.

 High Risk Monitoring

-Newborns with a risk factor for hearing loss should be screened using Automated Auditory Brainstem Response (AABR) technology.
+Newborns with a risk factor affecting hearing should be screened using Automated Auditory Brainstem Response (AABR) technology.
 A refer result means the baby should have a full hearing assessment.

 A limited number of babies will skip the hearing screen and be referred directly for a full audiology assessment.

-Depending on the risk factor, some babies will also be eligible for additional high risk monitoring through the Infant Hearing Program even if they do not have any permanent hearing loss at birth.
+Depending on the risk factor, some babies will also be eligible for additional high-risk monitoring through the Infant Hearing Program even if they do not have a permanent hearing difference at birth.

-Babies who were successfully screened at birth (0 to 2 months of age) may be referred to the Infant Hearing Program up to the age of 6 months if they exhibit an acquired, late-onset or progressive risk factor for permanent hearing loss such as syndromes or post-natal infections associated with sensorineural hearing loss, neurodegenerative disorders or significant head trauma.
+Babies who were successfully screened at birth (before two months of age) may be re-referred to the Infant Hearing Program up to the age of six months if they have an acquired, late-onset or progressive risk for a change in their hearing such as syndromes or post-natal infections associated with sensorineural hearing issues, neurodegenerative disorders or significant head trauma.
 Hearing screening and/or assessment services will be provided for these infants as soon as possible upon referral.

-Those over 6 months of age should be routed to community audiology services for an assessment with a referral to the Infant Hearing Program only if a permanent hearing loss is identified.
+Babies over six months of age should be routed to community audiology services for an assessment with a referral to the Infant Hearing Program only if a permanent hearing difference is identified.

 Some of our partners include: